Browse

 • Non-adapted toilet

-When making the bathroom safe for older people or persons with disabilities, one should address the problems areas listed above.
+When making the bathroom safe for older people or persons with disabilities, one should address the problem areas listed above.

 In the table below are the problem areas in the bathroom for people with limited mobility or disabilities and some recommended modifications to make the space safe.